-The December HASTA 6th, 2006 event of the AR10930, can be described as a typical Moreton wave phenomenon despite of its global scale.
+The HASTA December 6, 2006 event of the AR10930 can be described as a typical Moreton wave phenomenon despite its global scale.

-A distinctive feature of this event is the presence of irregular shapes identified as three earliest Moreton wavefronts.
-They are recognized as three circular patterns which appear sequentially.
-They were analyzed separately to identify more than one RP or more than one propagating disturbances (Muhr et al. 2010).
+A distinctive feature of this event is the presence of irregular shapes identified as the three earliest Moreton wavefronts.
+They are recognized as three circular patterns that appear sequentially.
+They were analyzed separately to identify more than one RP or more than one propagating disturbance (Muhr et al. 2010).
 We used several appropriate procedures to obtained the RP locations.
 We measured the chromospheric distances traveled by the wave from the calculated RPs to analyze the feasibility of different triggering mechanisms.